matthew-pm-dev/jenkins-on-aws-learning/README.md

 This is a personal project for integrating Ansible and Terraform practice into learning Jenkins by using IAC tools to deploy a Jenkins contoller and Docker agent in AWS

 #### Creates:
-- 2 EC2 t2.micro ubuntu instances on AWS with ssh and http permissions
+- 2 EC2 t2.micro Ubuntu instances on AWS with SSH and HTTP permissions
 - SSH keypair for EC2 instances

 #### Configures: